 At one point a woman describes how his father died of a heart attack, while another describes how her mother turned into a Francoist.
 A middle-aged man tells us about the time when he turned thirteen and had to start working at the local factory, and how he got into his first serious work accident at thirteen by having a piece of machinery fall on his foot.
 It’s these stories that give reason to the fight they did, a resentment that still lives in a system that hasn’t changed for the best.
 It’s a savage capitalism that has ravaged their entire lives and their stories.
 This film tries to recover them.

-The Year of Discovery premiered at the International Film Festival Rotterdam.
+The Year of the Discovery premiered at the International Film Festival Rotterdam.